chentianran/chentianran.github.io/teaching/calc1/syllabus.markdown

 Participation in in-class discussions and activities is an important part of the learning process.
-Therefore class attendance is expected and recorded.
+Therefore, class attendance is expected and recorded.

 ### Code of conduct